ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 .. mchoice:: AP2-1-2
    :practice: T
-   :answer_a: An attribute of the myParty object is boolean.
+   :answer_a: boolean is an attribute of the myParty object.
-   :answer_b: An attribute of the Party class is myParty.
+   :answer_b: myParty is an attribute of the Party class.
-   :answer_c: An instance of the Party class is myParty.
+   :answer_c: myParty is an instance of the Party class.
-   :answer_d: An attribute of the Party instance is myParty.
+   :answer_d: myParty is an attribute of the Party instance.
-   :answer_e: An instance of the Party object is numOfPeople.
+   :answer_e: numOfPeople is an instance of the Party object.
    :correct: c
-   :feedback_a: An attribute of myParty is numOfPeople.
+   :feedback_a: boolean is the type of an attribute, but not an attribute.
    :feedback_b: myParty is an instance of the Party class.
    :feedback_c: myParty is an object that is an instance of the Party class.
    :feedback_d: An attribute of the Party class is numOfPeople.